jyritu/prodsequence/README.md

 # Production Line Buffer Visualization

 This web application visualizes a production line buffer system with one or more parallel buffers.
 Products are born and fed to buffer.
 The system processes products in the sequence when possible.
+This tool can be used to study how much "randomness" is allowed to stay in sequence.
+By increasing number of parallel buffers few random products are ok.
+Try to play with variables.
+This was very fun project for me.

 ## Features